-- (a) the Board has established measurable gender diversity objectives and will assess annually the objectives and progress in achieving them; - (b) the Company is to maintain a mix of Directors on the Board from different backgrounds with complementary skills and experience; and - (c) the Board is required to undertake an annual Board performance review and consider the appropriate mix of skills required by the Board to maximise its effectiveness and its contribution to the Company.
+- a) the Board has established measurable gender diversity objectives and will assess annually the objectives and progress in achieving them; - b) the Company is to maintain a mix of Directors on the Board from different backgrounds with complementary skills and experience; and - c) the Board is required to undertake an annual Board performance review and consider the appropriate mix of skills required by the Board to maximise its effectiveness and its contribution to the Company.

-The Board has set the following measurable objectives for achieving gender diversity and will ensure those targets continue to be achieved during 2018:
+The Board has set the following measurable objectives for achieving gender diversity and will ensure those targets continue to be achieved during 2020:

 Number of Females Current (%) Target by 2020 (%)

-Board 50 50
+Board 67 50

-Senior Management 1 62 50
+Senior Management 1 50 50

-Total employees 87 50
+Total employees 85 70

-1 Senior Management consists of the managers who report directly to the CEO, or his direct reports.
+1Senior Management consists of the managers who report directly to the CEO, i.e. his direct reports.

-At 30 June 2017, women represent 87% of the Company's employees, hold 62% of senior management positions and represent 50% of the Board (or 67% of the non-executive directors on the Board).
+At 30 June 2019, women represent approximately 85% of the Company's employees, hold 50% of senior management positions and represent 67% of the Board (or 100% of the non-executive directors on the Board).